MileHacker Logo

 • Accessibility infrastructure is generally limited in the city.

-• Older buildings and public spaces often feature stairs and uneven surfaces.
+• Older buildings plus common spaces often feature stairs and surfaces that are not flat.

 • Newer hotels might offer accessible rooms; plan ahead for specific needs.